andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 - IOPS spikes that exceed Provisioned IOPS.
 It's critical to avoid exceeding allocated PIOPS, otherwise queuing and high latency occurs.
 - The team faced CPU spikes in the single primary configuration, during vacuum, reproduced in load testing.
 The CPU spike caused knock on high query latency.
 - During the peak load period, tens of thousands of client connections are established.
 - The application has per-user counts that constantly change.
-For example, could social media-style likes, comments, activity feeds, and more.
+For example, social media-style likes, comments, activity feeds, and more.
 These counts are stored in Memcached when possible, with connections managed by HAProxy.
 - Disruptive Autovacuum vacuums during busy periods.
 To minimize disruption, Autovacuum is throttled to run slower (`autovacuum_vacuum_cost_limit`, `autovacuum_vacuum_cost_delay`).
 Tables with heavy dead tuple growth are vacuumed manually in a low activity period overnight, not by Autovacuum.
 - Index bloat.
 The database uses a primary key data type that isn’t 100% ideal for minimizing bloat.
 Index bloat occurs meaning indexes occupy more space and aren't as efficient to scan.
 To solve that, indexes are periodically rebuilt, but rebuilding adds a lot of IOPS pressure so the timing needs coordination.
 - Configuration complexity.
 Postgres parameters (GUCs) are modified beyond what RDS provides very strategically, with the exception of Autovacuum parameters as Vacuum is regularly being monitored and adjustments made to control IO spikes.